Lynder063/old-dotfiles/README.md

 - [ ] Add icons to `install.sh` file
 - [ ] Add keymap to `README.md`
 - [ ] Fix waybar config and `style.css`, add privac and keyboard state module and bluetooth module for bluetooth headphones
+- [ ] Fix swaylock or move to hyprland alternative

 ## Installation